Main illustration: Anastasia Tumanova

 In scaling up our own customer support team, we have aimed for that third option, an intelligent combination of approaches rather than throwing money at the problem or letting our standards slide.
 We’re utilizing our own solutions, of course, but believe this balance of strategies can be adopted by any company facing the scaling challenge.

 The foundation for modern, scalable customer support is automation.
-We recently released Answer Bot, our intelligent bot powered by our Operator bot technology that automatically and instantly resolves your customers’ most common questions.
+Last year we released Answer Bot, our intelligent bot powered by our Operator bot technology, that automatically resolves your customers’ most common questions in real time.
 We’ve found that on average, Answer Bot instantly resolves 29% of your customers’ most common queries and improves customer response time by 44%.

 “Automated support can powerfully augment a great customer support team and strategy”